-The Importance of Regular Checkups and Cleanings for Kids
+The Importance of Regular Dental Check-Ups

 Prevent the problems before they start!
 How is this possible?
-Regular teeth cleanings and dental exams are recommended for all infants, children, and adolescence every 6 months in order to maintain your child’s oral health.
+Regular teeth cleanings and dental exams are recommended for all infants, children, and adolescents every 6 months in order to maintain your child’s oral health.
 Here at Sycamore Orthodontics and Pediatric Dentistry, we offer various types of preventive services that are specifically designed to keep your child’s teeth, gums, and mouth healthy.

-- Routine dental visits every 3-6 months (more often if your child is considered “high risk” for developing cavities)
+- Routine dental visits every 3-6 months (more often if your child is considered “high-risk” for developing cavities)

 - Monitoring oral health and development